elmtree-askmo/cloudcannon-app/content/learn/physics/how-do-nebulae-contribute-to-the-process-of-star-formation.md

     subject: Physics
     url: /learn/physics/questions/what-is-the-relationship-between-a-stars-mass-and-its-luminosity
 related_article3:
-    id: 117704
+    id: 117721
     title: >-
-        How do gas pressure and gravity achieve hydrostatic equilibrium in stars?
+        What are the challenges in modeling the process of star formation?
     subject: Physics
-    url: /learn/physics/questions/how-do-gas-pressure-and-gravity-achieve-hydrostatic-equilibrium-in-stars
+    url: /learn/physics/questions/what-are-the-challenges-in-modeling-the-process-of-star-formation
 ---

 &nbsp;